cloudmobi/iOS-SDK/iOS_SDK_MRAID_Integration_Guide(EN).md

     - (BOOL)mraidInterstitialIsReady;

-    CTAdViewDelegate interface which is related to interstitial
+    CTAdViewDelegate interface which is related to interstitial, for more detail please check CTAdviewDelegate in CTADMRAIDView.h
     //interstitial is ready, call mraidInterstitialShow to show it.
     - (void)CTAdViewDidRecieveInterstitialAd{
     	NSLog(@"receive CT Interstitial");